wso2/docs-is/en/docs/get-started/quick-start-guide.md

 A message appears to pick a scenario.

+1. Navigate back to the `<IS_SAMPLE_DISTR>/IS-QSG/bin` using the command-line and execute either of the following commands to start the Quick Start samples.

+    ``` java
+    Linux   --> sudo sh qsg.sh run
+    Windows --> sudo qsg.bat run
+    ```
-1. Enter `              3             ` as the scenario number at the
+1. Enter `3` as the scenario number at the command prompt.
-    command prompt.
     ![qsg-configure-sso](../assets/img/getting-started/qsg-configure-sso.png)
 2. Enter y to confirm that you have already done the folloing steps.
     ![qsg-configure-sso](../assets/img/getting-started/qsg-configure-setup.png)